Advanced Features

 Environment Variable

-Section titled “Environment Variable”export WARPDL_NO_WORK_STEAL=1Checksum Validation
+Section titled “Environment Variable”export WARPDL_NO_WORK_STEAL=1List Command Filters

 Section titled “Checksum Validation”WarpDL automatically validates downloads when the server provides checksums: